MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 To define customized Workspaces navigation behavior, you must first describe the set of URL patterns to which the behavior will apply.
 You can list these patterns using either the `url_patterns` property, the `url_regex_patterns` property, or both properties.

 -`url_patterns`: The format used for the `url_patterns` property is described in [Filter format for URL list-based policies](/DeployEdge/edge-learnmmore-url-list-filter%20format).
-- `url_regex_patterns`: When using the `url_patterns` property is not expressive enough, you can use general regular expressions in the `url_regex_patterns` property.
+- `url_regex_patterns`: When using the `url_patterns` property isn't expressive enough, you can use general regular expressions in the `url_regex_patterns` property.
 Rules for using regular expressions are given in [Regular Expression 2 (re2.h) syntax](/DeployEdge/edge-learnmore-regex).

 ### Navigation options

 You can associate any or all of the following options with a set of URL patterns.

 - **do_not_send_from** – If a navigation otherwise qualifies to be shared with all Workspace users, this option will cause the navigation to not be shared if the referrer URL matches one of your patterns.
-Note that for a same-document navigation, the referrer is considered the URL of the document itself, not the original referrer of the page.
+For a same-document navigation, the referrer is considered the URL of the document itself, not the original referrer of the page.
 - **do_not_send_to**  – If a navigation otherwise qualifies to be shared with all Workspace users, this option will cause the navigation to not be shared if the destination URL matches one of your patterns.
 -  **prefer_initial_url** – If a navigation qualifies to be shared with all Workspace users and there were server-side redirects during the navigation, by default the URL that is shared is the final URL.
-Using the prefer_initial_url option will cause the initial URL to be shared, so long as it is not a POST request.
+Using the prefer_initial_url option will cause the initial URL to be shared, so long as it isn't a POST request.
 - **remove_all_query_parameters** - If a navigation qualifies to be shared with all Workspace users, using this option causes the query string to be removed before the navigation is shared.
 - **query_parameters_to_be_removed** - If a navigation qualifies to be shared with all Workspace users, using this option causes only the specified named query string arguments to be removed from the query string before the navigation is shared.